British Choirs on the Net

 • Aber Valley Male Voice Choir, Senghenydd, South Wales Founded in 1959 with a current membership of about 60 and based in Senghenydd near Caerphilly South Wales.
 Has travelled extensively in Europe as well as USA and Canada.
 Renowned for welcoming, entertaining and hosting concerts for music groups all over the world.

-• Aberdeen Bach Choir, Grampian Founded as the Aberdeen Bach Society in 1913, and reconstituted in 1956.
+• Aberdeen Bach Choir, Aberdeenshire Founded as the Aberdeen Bach Society in 1913, and reconstituted in 1956.
 100-strong, it usually performs 2 main recitals a year, at least one featuring a work by J.S.
 Bach

-• Aberdeen Choral Society, Grampian Aberdeen Choral Society has for over 50 years performed to the inhabitants of Aberdeen and environs most of the popular choral works.
+• Aberdeen Choral Society, Aberdeenshire Aberdeen Choral Society has for over 50 years performed to the inhabitants of Aberdeen and environs most of the popular choral works.
 Every December the Music Hall in Aberdeen is filled to capacity for the performance of Handel's Messiah - for so many an essential date in the Christmas calendar!
 In March the Society performs a concert featuring works by composers such as Brahms, Dvorak, Beethoven, Verdi, and Mendelssohn amongst others.

-• Aberdeen Vocal Ensemble, Grampian, Scotland Founded in 1999 as an offshoot of the TOTAL Aberdeen Youth Choir, AVE is an ensemble of singers based in the north east of Scotland.
+• Aberdeen Vocal Ensemble, Aberdeenshire, Scotland Founded in 1999 as an offshoot of the TOTAL Aberdeen Youth Choir, AVE is an ensemble of singers based in the north east of Scotland.
 Our repertoire covers all styles of choral music.
 AVE is closely linked with the University of Aberdeen, where many of our members are either students or graduates.

 • Aberfeldy & District Gaelic Choir, Perthshire, Scotland We are Perthshire’s only Gaelic choral society.
 We have been making music since 1967, and are proud to have been promoting Gaelic culture in the heart of Scotland for over 40 years.
 We sing primarily to compete in the Royal National Mod (Scotland’s premier Gaelic cultural festival); but we sing Scottish and English songs too, and a wider repertoire still for Christmas and other special events.